ishandey0534/hb-api/readme.md

 ## Description

 Use Postman to test it out.
+Refer to [https://documenter.getpostman.com/view/12162568/T1DqfbzQ](https://documenter.getpostman.com/view/12162568/T1DqfbzQ) on how to use my API.

 ## Urls
 1. /register (post) - requires name,email,password as urlencoded